Understanding Your Old House: an introductory course on maintenance and care

 • Construction and Performance: understanding why old buildings are different

-• Introduction to Lime: a beginner’s guide and demonstration*
+• Introduction to Lime: a beginner’s guide

 • Dealing with Damp and Timber Decay: spotting and tackling common issues and problems